-Appendix "1" to 2024-2025 Student Fees Policy of District OR-1 Public Schools
+Appendix "1" to 2021-2022 Student Fees Policy of District OR-1 Public Schools

-Additional Specification of Required Materials and Fees1
+Additional Specification of Required Materials and Fees

-Elementary Program (Pre-school - 5 th grade) General Description of Fee or Material Amount of Fee (Anticipated or Maximum) 2 or Specific Material Required Physical Education classes Appropriate clothing (non-specialized attire) Tennis shoes Art classes and special projects or events Appropriate clothing (non-specialized attire) Technology Insurance Chromebooks \$35.00 Student Electronic Device Coverage in the event of loss or damages to the device.
-Music-Optional band Courses Musical instruments Musical instruments and accessories (reeds, valve oil, drum sticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures, and a "gig bag", etc.) Limited instruments are available for use by any student.
-Classroom supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. None: Necessary classroom supplies will be made available by the school.
+Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) or Specific Material Required Elementary Program Physical Education classes Appropriate clothing (non-specialized attire) Tennis shoes and white socks, running shorts, T-shirt Art classes and special projects or events Appropriate clothing (non-specialized attire) Old shirt for painting; other clothing which may get paint on it or otherwise be damaged Music-Optional band Courses Musical instruments Musical instruments and accessories (reeds, valve oil, drum sticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures, and a "gig bag", etc.) Limited instruments available for use by any student.
+Classroom supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. Nonenecessary classroom supplies will be made available by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
-Students are encouraged but not required to bring items from class supply lists Field Trips Transportation and admission costs of field trips Field trips may cost up to \$5.00 per student based on the grade-specific field trip and location.
-Meals on field trips will be at the expense of the student per current school meal prices.
-School lunches will be provided as needed for free-reduced lunch-eligible students.
+Students are encouraged but not required to bring items from class supply lists Field Trips Transportation and admission costs of field trips None-costs of school sponsored, class- related field trips will be paid for by the school.
+Parents may be encouraged but not required to pay for field trip costs of up to \$5.00 per student for each field trip to defray costs.
+(With administrative approval, the requested donation may be up to \$100.00 for special field trips).
+Meals on field trips will be at the expense of the student.
+School lunches will be provided as needed for free-reduced lunch eligible students.
+Summer school courses Classes offered during the summer, or at night, if any \$50 to \$200 per class.

-1 This listing is a part of the current Student Fees Policy and is intended to provide supplemental information.
+&lt;sup>1 This listing is a part of the current Student Fees Policy and is intended to provide supplemental information.
 For additional specifications, refer to the Policy.

-2 Generally, dollar amounts are stated in terms of "maximums."
+&lt;sup>2 Generally, dollar amounts are stated in terms of "maximums."
 The actual fee or charge may be less during the current school year.